Home » Recipe Index » Air Fryer Recipes

 Instructions

-3. Spread the potatoes as evenly as possible in the basket, then cook for 15 minutes, flipping once halfway through.
+• Spread the potatoes as evenly as possible in the basket, then cook them for 15 minutes, flipping once halfway through until they are golden brown on the outside and soft and fluffy on the inside.

 This nutrition information is based on the exact products I used in this recipe.
 Brands and sizes of products could alter exact nutrition and should always be calculated independently.